subhoney/sdi_open_water_scuba_diver_instructor/SDI Open Water Scuba Diver Instructor.md

 - Proof of current insurance listing SDI/TDI/ERDI as an additional insured (if required in your area and if you will be working with students)
 - You may also be required to pay an additional fee for the practical/skill development portion of your OWSDI course.

 Your instructor trainer will also have you complete a dive leader medical statement, and may at his or her discretion have you complete an additional written and/or oral examination.
 Please direct any questions regarding the program to your instructor trainer.
 On the following exam, you be asked questions pertaining to the gas laws.
-If you need to download the Gas Laws Worksheet again please use the following link: Gas Laws Worksheet To continue without downloading this documents click "Next Page" below.
+If you need to download the Gas Laws Worksheet again please use the following link: [Gas Laws Worksheet](https://www.tdisdi.com/wp-content/uploads/files/elearning_appendices/SDI_Open_Water_Scuba_Diver_Instructor.pdf).
+To continue without downloading this documents click "Next Page" below.

+GOOD LUCK.